See what questions

 Normally, digestive enzymes do not become active until they reach the small intestine, where they begin digesting food.
 But if these enzymes become active inside the pancreas, they start "digesting" it.
 (Source: excerpt from Pancreatitis: NIDDK)

 Pancreatitis is an inflammation of the pancreas.
-The pancreas is a large gland behind the...
+The pancreas is a large...
 (Source: excerpt from Pancreatitis: NIDDK)

 INFLAMMATION of the PANCREAS.
 Pancreatitis is classified as acute unless there are computed tomographic or endoscopic retrograde cholangiopancreatographic findings of chronic pancreatitis (International Symposium on Acute Pancreatitis, Atlanta, 1992).
 The two most common forms of acute pancreatitis are ALCOHOLIC PANCREATITIS and gallstone pancreatitis.